Caiit/NAO_Pilot/PROGRESS.md

 - ~~don't allow landscape view~~
 - nicer buttons: create style and use on all buttons
 - ~~add scrollview to moves~~
-- toast when saving picture, maybe sound when taking picture
+- ~~toast when saving picture, maybe sound when taking picture~~
 - dropdown list style
-- add enter ip in dropdown, when selected, show edit box
-- test dropdown list with robot name
+- ~~test dropdown list with robot name~~

 Bugs:
 - stiffness doesn't work on first connect
+- dropdown doesn't work on start

 # day 16
 Created a dropdown list of robots on the network.
 This only works on a real device and not with the emulator.
 Fixed some minor bugs and todos (day 15) and cleaned the code.

 # day 17
 Fixed some minor bugs and todos (day 15) and cleaned the code.

+# day 18
+Talked to RobotWise that wants to use my app.
+Fixed some more bugs and todos and cleaned the code again.
+Python code is now pep8 correct.